DataDog/terraform-provider-datadog/docs/resources/role.md

 The following arguments are supported:

 -   `name`: (Required) The name of the role to create.
--   `permissions`: (Optional) A list of permission IDs to grant to the role.
+-   `permission`: (Optional) Blocks containing permission ID to grant to the role.

 ## Attributes Reference